phadej/gists/posts/2020-12-31-draft-treat-regex-like-a-proper-language.md

 \end{aligned}
 $$

-As our smart constructors are quite smart, the "automaton" stays in its single state, the union comes from the `derivative` of `App`, as `r` is nullable, we get `derivative 'a' r \/ derivative 'a' r <> r`.
+As our smart constructors are quite smart, the automaton stays in its single state, the union comes from the `derivative` of `App`, as `r` is nullable, we get `derivative 'a' r \/ derivative 'a' r <> r`.
 And as `derivative 'a' r = r`, we don't see additional `let` bindings.